Jack Ma: During tech crackdown

+Ant Group made major changes to its ownership structure and corporate governance in January 2023.
+That month, Ant Group announced a series of changes in shareholder voting rights, with Ma no longer the actual controller of Ant Group.
+Ma's voting rights were reduced from 50% to 6%.
+Following these changes, no single shareholder has a controlling stake in the company.
+The company's board also added another independent director.
+The Chinese government spoke positively of Ant Group's changes, including describing them as improvements in transparency and accountability.

+In early 2024, Ma replaced SoftBank as Alibaba's largest shareholder.
+On 17 February 2025, Ma attended a symposium with Chinese industry leaders, hosted by Xi Jinping at the Great Hall of the People in Beijing.
+While his image appeared on Xinwen Lianbo, his name was omitted by Xinhua News Agency and other state-run media, leading to mixed interpretations of his reappearance as a potential sign of rehabilitation following China's tech crackdown.

 Entertainment career

-In 2017, Ma made his acting debut with his first kung fu short film Gong Shou Dao.
+In 2017, Ma made his acting debut with his first kung fu short film Gong Shou Dao, directed by Wen Zhang and produced by Jet Li.
+The film stars Ma, Li, Donnie Yen, Wu Jing, Tony Jaa, Jacky Heung, Asashōryū Akinori, Zou Shiming, and Natasha Liu Bordizzo.
 It was filmed in collaboration with the Double 11 Shopping Carnival Singles' Day.
 In the same year, he also participated in a singing festival and performed dances during Alibaba's 18th-anniversary party.

 In November 2020, in the finale of Africa’s Business Heroes, Ma was replaced as a judge in the television show, with Alibaba executive Peng Lei taking his place, reportedly "Due to a schedule conflict".